egor7/blog-1/csv/csv.md

 A fantastic feature of the Unix-based system is piping: pass the output from a command as the input to another command.
 CSVKit also follows this principle.
 Once the content of a CSV is converted to a kdb+ table, you probably want to stay in this place as the power of q offers a convenient and powerful data-processing environment.

 In real life, however, it can happen that you need to execute a black-box script that accepts the input via STDIN.
 Our `qcsv` command can convert a kdb+ table to produce the required output.
-For example, in command below we massage the input CSV via q function `massage` then send the output to command `blackboxcommand`.
+For example, in the command below we massage the input CSV via q function `massage` then send the output to command `blackboxcommand`.

 ```bash
 $ qcsv '-1 .h.cd massage .csv.read `data.csv;' | blackboxcommand
 ```

-Don't forget about the trailing semi-colon if you would like to process the standard input.
+Remember the trailing semi-colon if you want to process the standard input.

 ## Exotic functions
-**qSQL is the superset of ANSI SQL**.
-This means that with our one-liner `qcsv` we can express complex logic that ANSI SQL cannot handle.
-Furthermore, qSQL is the subset of the q programming language.
-We can employ all features, libraries and functions of q to further massage a CSV file.
+**qSQL is a superset of ANSI SQL**.
+With our one-liner `qcsv` we can express complex logic that ANSI SQL cannot handle.
+Furthermore, qSQL is just a part of the q programming language.
+All the features, libraries and functions of q are available to further massage a CSV file.
 These include vector operations, functional programming, advanced iterators, date/time and string manipulation, etc.

 Furthermore, we can load the business logic that we use in production. **It is like employing the stored procedures of our DBMS to analyze a local CSV.
 Kdb+ provides a single solution for streaming, in-memory, historic data processing that you can also leverage in your ad hoc data analyses.**

 The possibilities do not end here.
-Besides, loading existing scripts, you can also connect to existing kdb+ services easily.
-For example to evoke q function `fn` on a remote kdb+ server at e.g. `72.7.9.248:5001` with parameter of the content of the CSV, you can use make use of the one-shot TCP request.
+Besides loading existing scripts you can also connect to existing kdb+ services easily.
+For example to evoke q function `fn` on a remote kdb+ server at e.g. `72.7.9.248:5001` with parameter of the content of the CSV, you can use make use of the [one-shot](https://code.kx.com/q/basics/ipc/#sync-request-get) TCP request.

 ```bash
 qcsv '`:72.7.9.248:5001 (`fn; .csv.read `data.csv)'
 ```

-With kdb+ you get the full flexibility to plug scripts and services into a one-liner to process a CSV file.
+With kdb+ you get full flexibility to plug scripts and services into a one-liner to process a CSV file.
 Simple and powerful, right?

-Let us examine three areas to get a feel of how far you can go in analyzing CSV files.
+Let us examine three areas to get a feel for how far you can go in analyzing CSV files.

 ### Pivot
-Pivoting a table is a frequently used function in data analyses.
+Pivoting a table is a frequently-used function in data analyses.
 It provides a more compact view of the data by transforming column values to new columns.
 The new view allows for examining related values side-by-side.
 The technique is often used to visualize the output of aggregation with multiple grouping.

-I put some  wrapper function around when most [wide-spread pivot implementation](https://code.kx.com/q/kb/pivoting-tables/#a-very-general-pivot-function-and-an-example) into `utils/pivots.q`.
+I put a wrapper function around when most [wide-spread pivot implementation](https://code.kx.com/q/kb/pivoting-tables/#a-very-general-pivot-function-and-an-example) into `utils/pivots.q`.
 All we need is to load library `pivot.q` and prepend `.pvt.pivotSingle`.
-It requires a [keyed table](https://code.kx.com/q4m3/8_Tables/#84-primary-keys-and-keyed-tables) , typically the result of an aggregation with multiple group bys.
+It requires a [keyed table](https://code.kx.com/q4m3/8_Tables/#84-primary-keys-and-keyed-tables) , typically the result of an aggregation with multiple group-bys.
 The pivot column is the last key column.
-See how pivotting converts a narrow, hard to digest table to a square shaped format that nicely fits the console.
+See how pivotting converts a narrow, hard-to-digest table to a square-shaped format that nicely fits the console.

 ![pivot](pic/pivot.png)

 ### Array columns
-Nothing prevents you technically to put a list of values into a cell of a CSV.
+Nothing prevents you putting a list of values into a cell of a CSV.
 You just need to use a separator other than a comma, e.g. whitespace or semicolon.
 Unlike ANSI SQL, kdb+ can handle array columns.

-We already used function [.h.cd](https://code.kx.com/q/ref/doth/#hcd-csv-from-data) co convert a kdb+ table to a list of strings before saving that to a CSV. `.h.cd` handles array columns as expected.
+We already used function [.h.cd](https://code.kx.com/q/ref/doth/#hcd-csv-from-data) to convert a kdb+ table to a list of strings before saving that to a CSV. `.h.cd` handles array columns as expected.
 You can set the secondary delimiter via [.h.d](https://code.kx.com/q/ref/doth/#hd-delimiter).
-Bear in mind that a string in q is a list thus `.h.cd` will insert spaces between the characters.
+Bear in mind a string in q is a list thus `.h.cd` will insert spaces between the characters.
 It is simpler to use operator [0:](https://code.kx.com/q/ref/file-text/#prepare-text) if the table contains string columns but not list of other types.

 When reading the array column of a CSV it will be stored as a string column.
 Kdb+ function [vs](https://code.kx.com/q/ref/vs/) (that abbreviates **v**ector from **s**tring) splits a string by a separator string.